 Create a header Learn more about this section in our headers tutorial.

-CONDITION This will happen all the time unless you Attach a condition

-Name Restricted URL 🛨 Required

-The name of your header, such as My header.

-Type / Action Request \$

-The type of header and the action performed on it.

-Destination url \star Required

-The name of the header that will be affected by the selected action.
-For example: http.Content-Type, http.Set-Cookie, http.Via, http.Location, or http.Access-Control-Allow-Origin.

-Source "/sanitized" req.url ★ Required

-New content for the header.
-Can be a static value (e.g. string or number) or a dynamic value (e.g. existing header or a GeoIP value).
-Please use quotes for string values.
+CONDITION This will happen all the time unless you Attach a condition Name Restricted URL The name of your header, such as My header. ★ Required Type / Action Request \$ Set \$ Destination url The name of the header that will be affected by the selected action.
+For example: http.Content-Type, http.Set-Cookie, http.Via, http.Location, or ★ Required Source http.Access-Control-Allow-Origin. "/sanitized" req.url New content for the header.
+Can be a static value (e.g. string or number) or a ★ Required Ignore if set dynamic value (e.g. existing header or a GeoIP value).
+Please use quotes for string values. ightere in oor If switched to Yes, the action will not be performed if the header in Destination exists.
+Priority 10 ★ Required The order in which the header rules execute within the condition.
+CREATE CANCEL and then creating a request condition that restricts connections to that host:

-Ignore if set No 💠

-If switched to Yes, the action will not be performed if the header in Destination exists.

-Priority 10 Required

-The order in which the header rules execute within the condition.

-CREATE CANCEL

-and then creating a request condition that restricts connections to that host:

-eate a new request condition. earn the basics in our conditions tutorial ×

-Туре Request \$

-Name Restricted Host 🗙 Required

-Apply if req.http.host ~ "^restricted"

-The expression to decide whether this is run.
-Examples

-Adjust priority (default is 10) This is an advanced option.
-For most configurations, the default is best.

-SAVE AND APPLY TO RESTRICTED URL CANCEL
+eate a new request condition. earn the basics in our conditions tutorial × Туре Request Learn more about the different types of conditions. ;] Name Restricted Host Required Apply if req.http.host ~ "^restricted" The expression to decide whether this is run.
+Examples Adjust priority (default is 10) This is an advanced option.
+For most configurations, the default is best. \$ SAVE AND APPLY TO RESTRICTED URL CANCE L